dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 The IObservable interface is the 'callback' version of the IEnumerable interface.
 You can learn more about it at the [Reactive Extensions Site](https://msdn.microsoft.com/en-us/data/gg577609.aspx).
-In a nutshell, you have an object called an IOberserver which has three callbacks, OnNext, OnComplete and OnError, and an IObservable has single method called 'Subscribe' which gets passed one of these Observers.
-Once connected, the Observer get callback (mostly OnNext callbacks) when things happen.
+In a nutshell, you have an object called an IObserver which has three callbacks, OnNext, OnComplete and OnError, and an IObservable has single method called 'Subscribe' which gets passed one of these Observers.
+Once connected, the Observer gets callback (mostly OnNext callbacks) when things happen.
 By including the System.Reactive.Core Nuget package, you can get a bunch of useful Extensions that make using IObservable nice.